pubggamerzytm/TrxBetBot/trxbetbot/plugins/win/resources/win.md

-`/{{handle}} <0123456789abcdef>`
+`/{{handle}} <characters> <amount>`

-Provide one or more characters that you want to bet on.
+Provide the characters that you want to bet on and the amount of TRX to bet as the arguments to this command.
+Following characters are allowed: `123456789abcdef`

 Example:
-`/{{handle}} 5f`
+`/{{handle}} 301ca 20`

-You are betting on the block hash that includes your transaction and that it will end with the provided characters in sequence.
+That would mean that you are betting 20 TRX on the block hash that includes your transaction and that it will end with `301ca`.
 Capitalization will not be considered.